 In order to be approved as a QCDR, a registry must self-nominate annually.
 The reporting criteria for EPs are specified in the fee schedule final rule and posted on the CMS QCDR page.54 The criteria specify, among other things, the number and types of measures a QCDR may support.
-For example, for 2016, QCDRs may include no more than 30 non-PQRS registry measures.
-In addition, QCDRs must include 9 individual measures (PQRS and non-PQRS measures) that span at least three National Quality Strategy domains and should also include two outcomes-based measures.
+For example, for 2016, QCDRs may include no more than 30 non-PQRS registry measures that span at least three National Quality Strategy domains and include two outcome measures.
 The criteria are specified annually.
 QCDRs are featured prominently as a mechanism for participation in the Merit Based Incentive Payment System (MIPS) specified in the Medicare and CHIP Reauthorization Act (MACRA) legislation.